cockroachdb/docs/v19.2/gssapi_authentication.md

 ### MIT KDC

-In MIT KDC, you can't map a service principal to an SPN with a different user name, so you will need to create a service principal that includes the SPN for your client.
+In MIT KDC, you can't map a service principal to an SPN with a different username, so you will need to create a service principal that includes the SPN for your client.

 {% include copy-clipboard.html %}
 ~~~ shell